 Pope’s Point has had a very long history.
-In terms of it’s cultural history, the site has evidence for a Maritime Archaic, Palaeoeskimo, Recent Indian, Beothuk, Mi’Kmaq and European occupations.
-In terms of archaeology it was first recorded by T.G.B.
+In terms of its cultural history, the site has evidence for a Maritime Archaic, Pre-Inuit, Recent Period, Beothuk, Mi’Kmaq and European occupations.
+In terms of archaeology, it was first recorded by T.G.B.
 Lloyd, an English geologist with an interest in archaeology & the Beothuk, in the early 1870s and reported on by him in his 1876 article “A Further Account of the Beothuks of Newfoundland.”
-In The Journal of the Anthropological Institute of Great Britain and Ireland Journal.
+The Journal of the Anthropological Institute of Great Britain and Ireland Journal.

 The site was again revisited by Peter Harrison and Garth Taylor in 1963 during their brief survey of Red Indian Lake and the Exploits River.

 It wasn’t until 1964 that the site was excavated by a professional archaeologist.
 Helen Devereux and her crew of four spent July and August of that year excavating at Pope’s Point on behalf of the National Museum of Canada.
 By that time the site had been disturbed by the construction of a fenced-off Forestry compound with several buildings.

 The site itself is located within the community of Badger, at the confluence of Badger Brook and the Exploits River on a terrace that is ~ 2 metres above the Exploits River.